joelodom/mongodb-queryable-encryption/README.md

 5. Use `no-ssn-query` to demonstrate an equality query on encrypted data.

 6. Use `age-query` to demonstrate a range query on encrypted data.

+7. Use `compound-query` to demonstrate a compound query.

 This demo is underwhelming right now.
 More enhancements are coming, but it's a place to start.